 Financial Ratios Comparison

-In this section, I present a comparative analysis of the financial ratios for two prominent companies, Arm Holdings (ARM) and MicroStrategy (MSTR), based on the most recent data available.
+In this section, I will provide a comparative overview of the most recent financial ratios for Arm Holdings (ARM) and MicroStrategy (MSTR).
+These metrics help us assess the companies’ financial health and operational efficiency.

 | Metric | ARM | MSTR |